LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/external-invocations.md

   * **Authorization-Server + FaaS - domain** is available.

-**Note:**
-When integrating FaaS into your own systems, **Step 6** should be something executed in advanced of the FaaS invocation request.
-It would be a one time action to retrieve the generated tokens and maintain them in your systems before executing the invocation against FaaS.
-Please make sure to use a seperate user/tokens for every system that is going to call FaaS.
+**Note:** When integrating FaaS into your own systems, **Step 6** should be executed in advance of the FaaS invocation request.
+This is a one time operation which retrieves the generated tokens and maintains them in your systems.
+These tokens are required before executing the invocation against FaaS.
+Please make sure to use separate users/tokens for every system that is going to call FaaS, to maintain security.

-While calling FaaS with the access-token, also make sure to refresh the token before it expires.
+While calling FaaS with the access-token, you should also make sure to refresh the token before it expires.
 During **Step 6** you retrieved not only an access-token but also a refresh-token.
-Please follow [this](https://developers.liveperson.com/authorizing-liveengage-applications-methods-refresh-request.html) documentation to execute a refresh request for your token.
+Please follow [this](https://developers.liveperson.com/authorizing-liveengage-applications-methods-refresh-request.html) guide to execute a refresh request for your token.